-Upon the closing of this offering, our warrants will become exercisable for 56,408 shares of our common stock at \$6.204 per share rather than Series AA Preferred Stock after the effect of our 1-for-3.39 and 1-for-1.197 reverse stock splits.
+Our warrants are exercisable for 56,408 shares of our common stock at \$6.204 per share rather than Series AA Preferred Stock after the effect of our 1-for-3.39 and 1-for-1.197 reverse stock splits.
 The number of shares of our common stock into which the warrant will become exercisable will equal the number of shares of our common stock that the holder would have received if the warrant had been exercised in full and the resulting shares of convertible preferred stock received had been converted into shares of our common stock.
+Warrants automatically terminate upon the closing of a sale or lease of all or substantially all of our business or property, our merger into or consolidation with any other corporation other than a wholly owned subsidiary of ours or any transaction or series of transactions pursuant to which more than 50% of the voting power of our capital stock is transferred.